FIFA charges World Cup host Russia for fan racism

-MOSCOW (AP) — FIFA has charged World Cup host Russia with fan racism less than two months before the tournament begins.
+MOSCOW (AP) — FIFA charged World Cup host Russia with fan racism on Tuesday, less than two months before the tournament begins.

 Monkey chants were aimed at black French players, including Paul Pogba, during France’s 3-1 friendly win over Russia in St. Petersburg last month.

-After collecting evidence of the abuse, FIFA says “disciplinary proceedings have been opened against the Russian Football Union for this incident.”
+“Disciplinary proceedings have been opened against the Russian Football Union for this incident,” FIFA said.

 Most Read Nation & World Stories